 Ammonia (NH3) is critical to many industrial and agricultural processes.
-As a serious and common water pollutant, it is becoming more heavily scrutinised and regulated.
-High ammonia concentrations can prevent the discharge or reuse of many waters.
+As a serious and common water pollutant, it is heavily scrutinized and regulated.
+High ammonia concentrations can prevent the discharge or reuse of many wastewaters.

-Biological treatment is widely used to remove ammonia from wastewaters and can produce harmless nitrogen gas.
-However, biological treatment systems can be stretched by increases in industrial wastewater volumes, ammonia loads, or organics.
+Biological treatment is widely used to remove ammonia, producing harmless nitrogen gas.
+However, biological treatment systems can be overburdened by increasing industrial wastewater volumes, or ammonia or organics loads.

-Saltworks can help you to meet your ammonia challenges by providing new treatment systems or expanding existing ones.
+Saltworks helps clients to meet ammonia challenges by providing new treatment systems or expanding existing ones.
 We ease the burden on downstream processes such as biological ammonia treatment or your discharge point.

-Saltworks optimizes ammonia treatment and boosts ammonia capacities.
-Our engineers start with a comprehensive mass and energy balance review, with economic mapping of alternatives.
+Saltworks optimizes ammonia treatment, boosting capacity.
+We start with a comprehensive mass and energy balance review, mapping the economics of alternatives.
 Once complete, we present options for optimizing the use of an ammonia stripper or for other options.

 Reverse Osmosis for Ammonia

 RO treatment of ammonia requires specialized knowledge and plant configuration.
 Saltworks installs RO systems engineered to reject ammonia, operating at over 98% recovery.
-The result is clean freshwater that can be discharged, while wastewater is concentrated 50 times!
+The result is clean freshwater that can be discharged, while wastewater is concentrated up to 50 times.

 RO has moderate capital costs and very low operating costs assuming brine management costs are low.
-However, RO is sensitive to water type.
-It works best with non-scaling waters with TDS < 80,000 mg/L and when low-cost options for ammonia brine management are available.
+However, RO works best with non-scaling waters with TDS < 80,000 mg/L and when low-cost options for downstream ammonia brine management are available.